ligato/docs/docs/plugins/vpp-plugins.md

 ---

-**Configuration File**
+**Conf File**

+You can change the polling interval, disable export to prometheus, and disable/enable the telemetry plugin using the telemetry plugin conf file:

-The telemetry plugin conf file allows one to change the polling interval, or turn polling off.
-The `polling-interval` is the time in nanoseconds between reads from the VPP.
-The parameter `disabled` can be set to `true` in order to disable the telemetry plugin.
+ - `polling-interval` time in nanoseconds between reads from the VPP.
+ - `disabled` set to `true` to disable the telemetry plugin.
+ - `prometheus-disabled` set to `false` to export stats to prometheus.

 [abf-model]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/abf/models.go
 [abf-proto]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/abf/abf.proto